 Scientists could predict snowpack levels before snow ever touches the ground.

-New research from the National Oceanic and Atmospheric Association could help pinpoint snow levels in mountain ranges across the western United States eight months in advance.
+New research from the National Oceanic and Atmospheric Association could help pinpoint snow levels in mountain ranges across the Western United States eight months in advance.
 That’s more certainty of the future than we’re getting from most government agencies these days, so we’ll take it!

 “Snowpack” refers to layers of mountain snow that build up during the winter, harden into large masses of frozen water, and then melt in the spring.
 That melted snow trickles down to feed rivers and streams, bolster municipal water supplies, and supply farmers with a majority of the water they need to grow crops.
 Eighty percent of snowmelt runoff is used for agriculture.